DimitrisLinarakis/From-digital-footprints-to-facts-mining-social-data-for-marketing-practices/README.md

 2. Unzip
 3. Open the *"spiders"* folder and then open the file *"instagram_spider.py"*
 4. Update the variable *"request_header"* according to the request header that browser sends to Instagram platform
-    > You have to be very careful, because this variable includes fields that require constant updating each time the connection to the server is lost or interrupted by the user
+    > You have to be very careful, because this variable includes fields that require constant updating each time the connection to the server is lost or interrupted by the user 5.
+Choose if you want to populate the list "users_to_scrape" from file or database
+6.